ludamad/cppmv/README.md

 cppmv src/a.h src/b.h
 Effect: rename the file and update all includes that reference a.h

-cppmv src/a.h src/foo/a.h
+cppmv src/a.cpp src/foo/a.cpp
-Effect: move the file and update all includes that reference a.h
+Effect: move the file and update all includes in a.cpp to work with the new location

 cppmv works only with full paths (you cannot do src/a.h src/foo/ in the previous example).